lorensen/VTKExamples/src/Instructions/ForAdministrators.md

      This file is updated periodically by [sitemapGenerator](https://github.com/lorensen/VTKExamples/blob/master/src/Admin/sitemapGenerator)

-9. Minify the html
+9. Minify the HTML

-10. Process any modified, added or deleted file
+10. Process any modified added or deleted files
 11. Update the tarballs

 12. Push the changes

-     After a *short* time github will update the github pages.
+     After a *short* time GitHub will update the Github pages.

 ## How to Become an Administrator